 The ELP story

-I have two beliefs which I must share with you:
+I have two fundemental beliefs which I must share with you:

-- People learn and change their behaviour based on their own personal experience when an emotional response is triggered to that experience.
+- People learn and change their behaviour based on their own personal experience and the emotional response triggered by that experience.

 - A corporate trainer’s job is to inspire learners to PUT THEIR LEARNING INTO PRACTICE.
 Transferring knowledge can be done with books, youtube, websites etc. It is the passion and the deep authenticity of the ‘Resultant’ that makes the difference in achieving desired results from training and coaching.